top of page

 The Cowboys are third in yards per game at 378.7 (29.6 points per game), while the Eagles are 25th at 300.1 yards per game (23.4 points per game).
 The Eagles’ rushing offense is 17th at 115.2 per game.

 It is difficult to envision the Cowboys’ defense holding Smith and Brown down again like they did in Week 1.
 If they can get pressure on Hurts though, that will create issues.
 The Eagles’ focus will likely be making big plays through the air while also establishing Barkley early in the running game.
-They will have to so without All-Pro defensive tackle Lane Johnson, who will miss the game with a foot injury.
+They will have to so without Johnson though, who will miss the game with a foot injury.
 The Cowboys have defensive end Jadeveon Clowney listed as questionable with shoulder and neck issues.
+It is also difficult to envision the Cowboys’ offense going scoreless in the second half again like they did in Week 1.

 The Cowboys have not defeated the Eagles since Dec.
-10 of 2023 when they bested the Eagles at home 33-13.
+10 of 2023 when they bested them at home 33-13.
 The Eagles have won three consecutive matchups between the two.

 Prediction: Eagles 27 Cowboys 24